miworking/TrainModel/README.md

 This application is an java project developed in Eclipse.
 It will be used to train a *Random Forest* model that will be loaded later an Android app: [Pickup](https://github.com/miworking/TrainModel)

 #### Input
-6 people's data was collected and put  [here](https://github.com/miworking/TrainModel/tree/master/data/pickupData), if it needs t to run in a local file system, change the path to these data in [OnePersonData.java] (https://github.com/miworking/TrainModel/blob/master/src/pattern/OnePersonData.java#L110-L147)
+6 people's data was collected and put  [here](https://github.com/miworking/TrainModel/tree/master/data/pickupData), if it needs to run in local file system, change the path to these data in [OnePersonData.java] (https://github.com/miworking/TrainModel/blob/master/src/pattern/OnePersonData.java#L110-L147)

 #### Output